sinbadthepoet/sinbadthepoet.github.io/index.md

 published: true
 ---

 Hello!
 I'm Haider Ali, a **Game Designer** who also loves to tackle all kinds of problems - programming, 3D modeling, graphics, writing, and more.
 I've been developing games since 2020, though I've been thinking about game design for much much longer!
-I'm **currently assisting research into 3D Reconstruction with Gaussian Splatting and Virtual Avatars** at Ontario Tech University and should graduate in September of 2024.
+I'm **currently leading research into 3D Reconstruction with Gaussian Splatting and Virtual Avatars** at Ontario Tech University and graduate in September of 2024.

 **[Check out my projects here!](https://sinbadthepoet.github.io/projects/)**